jurgob/horese-koa/README.md

 # horese-koa
 Rise a koa server with hot reloading in dev env, with no conf!
+Server Side Rendering comes for free!

 ## how to build a react project from scratch, with no conf!